sahib/brig/docs/roadmap.rst

 improvements, documentation and testing work, since this is part of the »normal« development.

-First Release
+Current state
 -------------

-The first real release (0.2.0 »Baffling Buck«) is planned for end of November 2018.
-Until then, the software should provide the following basic features:
+The first real release (0.3.0 »Galloping Galapagos«) was released on the 7th December 2018.
+It includes all basic features and is working somewhat.
+The original goals were met:

 - Stable command line interface.
 - Git-like version control